catdino002/D-D-nuclear-medow/Max cavern.md

 raise the forgotten
 ---
-1 time per long rest you can raise body's from 100+ years ago as long as they are forgotten
+1 time per long rest you can raise body's from 100+ years ago or long as they are forgotten

 advancement
 ---